alinlab/SelfPatch/README.md

-# Patch-level Representation Learning for Self-supervised Vision Transformers
+# Patch-level Representation Learning for Self-supervised Vision Transformers (SelfPatch)

-Our code base is built upon the prior work, DINO (https://github.com/facebookresearch/dino).
+PyTorch implementation for SelfPatch (accepted in CVPR, 2022)

+## Requirements
 Requirements: torch==1.7.0 torchvision==0.8.1

 ## Pretraining step for 200 traning epochs with a batch size of 1024